Alignak-monitoring-contrib/alignak-backend/docs/install.rst

 Python
 ~~~~~~~

 To use the Alignak backend, you first need to have a Python interpreter installed on your system.
+As of now, Python 2.7 is the most tested version.

 To check if Python is installed::